marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/case-ranges.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: case ranges, ranges in case statements

 .. _case-ranges:

-.. index:: case ranges

-.. index:: ranges in case statements

 Case Ranges
 ***********